tjgilpin/old-rectory/src/content/pages/sunday-lunch.md

 <hr/>

-## Keep an Eye on Our Next Sunday Lunch Dates of 2026 HERE
+## Keep an Eye on Our Next Sunday Lunch

+## Dates for 2026 COMING SOON